-- your NIE (Número de Identidad de Extranjero)
+- your Spanish NIE number (Número de Identidad de Extranjero)

 - an immunization certificate

 - proof of residence

 You may also be required to take along two passport-sized photos and any school reports/exam results from a previous school.
 If your child will be starting the third year of secondary school, you’ll also need to get your child’s school records verified by the MECD in a process called convalidación or homologación (the official record of your child’s education), ideally before coming to Spain.
 Ask at the Spanish embassy or consulate in your home country for details on how to do this.

 The convalidación process requires you to send the appropriate forms from the Department of Education (MECD) along with your child’s school record book and/or examination qualifications, plus his/her birth certificate.
 A child will not be accepted at school until the official papers have been received and stamped by the Spanish Department of Education.
 The process can take between three to six months, although a receipt from the Education Ministry for the convalidacion documents for your child can be acceptable to start school.

 Information is available at regional level on the Community Madrid website, where you can search for schools and find information on everything from Early Years Education through to Universities.
 The Madrid City Council website also has a section on education.

 Plenty of information is available on the Generalitat de Catalunya website covering all levels of education, including details on application processes.
 The official website for school information in Barcelona is available here.
 You can find details of local schools as well as a wealth of support services and resources.

 The Malaga City Council website has details of school facilities as well as information on grants and scholarships available for study.